 But like I said above: storm in a teacup.

-Where to get it: Curry 36, Mehringdamm 36, Kreuzberg.
-(If you are a group and want to smorgasbord it, get a gemüse kebab from Mustafa — it should probably be on this list — just down the street.).
+Address: Curry 36, Mehringdamm 36, Kreuzberg.
+(If you are a group and want to smorgasbord it, get a gemüse kebab from Mustafa's listed above).
 Konnopke Imbiss, Schönhauser Allee 44A, Prenzlauer Berg.

 Honorable Mention: Türkenmarkt at Maybachufer